 - Margaret Carter became the first African-American woman elected to the Oregon Legislative Assembly in 1984.
 She advocated for education for those most in need, and legislation to observe Martin Luther King Jr.’s birthday as a state holiday.
 Carter retired from the Oregon Senate in 2008 to head up the Department of Human Services.
 In 2011, her alma mater and former employer, Portland Community College, named the Senator Margaret Carter Technology Education Center in her honor.

 - Portland native Avel Gordly was elected to the Oregon House of Representatives in 1991 and became the first African American woman elected to the Oregon State Senate in 1996.
 She served a total of 17 years before retiring from office in 2008 to become an associate professor in the black studies department at her alma mater, Portland State University.
 As senator, Gordly helped pass legislation requiring statewide multicultural health service.
 In 2008, Oregon Health Science University renamed its behavioral health center the Avel Gordly Center for Healing, and committed to meeting mental needs in the African American community.
-Gordly recently published her memoir, “Remembering the Power of Words: The Life of an Oregon Activist, Legislator, and Community Leader.”
+Gordly published her memoir in 2011, “Remembering the Power of Words: The Life of an Oregon Activist, Legislator, and Community Leader.”